Our process is a series of conversations between designer and client, research and expression, image and text, art and

 principal creative + founder

 Christine Mangosing is a Manila-born, Toronto-based designer and art director.
 She is the founder of CMANGO DESIGN, former art director for national music publication, Exclaim!
-Magazine, and currently the senior designer at Ethos.io.
+Magazine, and was most recently the senior designer at Ethos.io.
 Christine has developed brand identities and creative solutions for an impressive roster of clients including Toyota Canada, Red Bull Music Academy, Manifesto Festival, Saatchi and Saatchi, and the Pan Am Path, the official legacy project of the 2015 Pan American Games.

 Christine takes a research-based approach to design and branding.
 Her interest in engaging with personal and cultural histories is informed in part by her background as a multidisciplinary artist.
 She has co-written and performed in two critically acclaimed theatre productions, People Power (CBT Collective) and Baggage (Pulang Maleta Collective).
 She also danced as a member of contemporary Filipino folkdance collective, HATAW.
 As a visual artist, Christine has been honoured with residencies, commissions, and exhibitions from organizations like Fringe Manila, Art Metropole, and Daniels Spectrum is a founding member and mentor for the Kapisanan Philippine Centre for Arts & Culture.
 In all of her creative endeavours, Christine’s ability to weave ideas from across histories and geographies proves to be a sophisticated and revealing means of drawing out tension and seeking resolution.

 Christine studied Fine Arts at Langara College and Graphic Design at the Ontario College of Art & Design.
 She has lectured, facilitated workshops, spoken on panels, and provided mentorship for a variety of institutions and programs including OCADU, the York University/Sheridan College Program in Design, George Brown, Shopify, Sketch, Kapisanan Philippine Centre, RGD Ontario, The Remix Project, Manifesto, Artreach Toronto, University of Waterloo and the Feminist Art Conference at University of Toronto.

 Marketing + Brand Consultant